carlislerainey/adv-methods/hw/hw1.md

 ### Probability Theory

-Write an R-markdown document that does this.
-Turn it into a pdf and print it out.

 Our goal with these readings is to get a solid feel for concepts like "random variable" and "distribution."
 We'll want to connect the mathematical distribution function with the observed distributions (e.g., histogram) that we see in observed variables.

 #### The Key Concepts